ryanmac/spell-masters/README.md

 **DEMO: [Start your spelling journey now!](https://spell-masters.vercel.app/) 🚀📚**

+## Why Spell Masters?

+As a parent of homeschooled children, I created Spell Masters not only to address a gap I saw in existing spelling apps but also as a fun and meaningful project to build alongside my kids.
+We wanted a tool that was effective, engaging, and respected our family's privacy.
+This collaborative effort allowed us to spend quality time together while developing a comprehensive spelling platform that grew beyond our initial vision.
+Now, I’m excited to share this tool with other families and educators who seek a fun, privacy-conscious, and effective way to enhance spelling skills.

+By building Spell Masters, we’ve combined learning and play, turning spelling practice into an exciting adventure for our whole family, and we hope it can do the same for yours.

 ## 🌟 Features

 - **Adaptive Learning:** Tailored content for grades 1-13, including words from standardized tests and spelling bees.